 Testicular Cancer Causes and Risk Factors

 Doctors aren’t sure what causes testicular cancer.
-Some studies suggest that you’re more likely to get it if you have:
+Some things may make it more likely, including:

-- Testes that didn’t form or descend the way they should (cryptorchidism).
+- Testes that didn’t descend the way they should (cryptorchidism).
 This risk might be lower if you have surgery to fix it before puberty.

 Testicular Cancer Diagnosis

 You can often find a tumor by examining yourself.
 Aim for at least once a month.
 Do it during or after a warm bath or shower, when your skin is relaxed.

 You may feel a cordlike tube on top and in back of your testicle.
 This is called the epididymis.
 It’s about an inch long and is sensitive but shouldn’t be painful to touch.
 Check with your doctor if you have any questions about what you’re feeling.

 Your doctor will examine your testes during a routine physical exam.
 If they think something doesn’t seem right, they may order tests to rule out other conditions or confirm a diagnosis.
 These include:

-Biopsy .
-Your doctor might remove a bit of tissue from your testicle to check it for cancer.
+- Biopsy.
+Your doctor may remove a bit of tissue from your testicle to check it for cancer.
 This is called a biopsy.
 There’s a chance that it could cause cancer to spread, so your doctor might do it only in the operating room.
 A technician will look at the tissue right away, and if it’s cancerous, your doctor will take out your testicle.

 Often, your doctor will remove the whole testicle instead of doing a biopsy.

 If your doctor finds a tumor, they’ll do more tests like X-rays and other scans to make sure cancer hasn’t spread.

 Testicular Cancer Stages